esoekianto/my-government-services/README.md

 # my-government-services

-***This my government services repo has been updated to use Web AppBuilder and the Near Me widget, applications built from this repo are in mature support.***
+***This my government services repo (JavaScript) been moved to mature support, applications built from this repo are in mature support.
+Check out the replacements to the apps below***

 ***My Government Services, My Hazard Information, and My Health Services solutions are now a configuration of the [Web appBuilder ](http://doc.arcgis.com/en/web-appbuilder/) and can be configured in ArcGIS Online without downloading the application.
 However, if you want to host the application on your own server or customize the Near Me widget then download the Web AppBuilder [(Developer Edition)](https://developers.arcgis.com/web-appbuilder/)***